Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Attack and Defense

-Attack and defense will use up the calculated CP at a rate of about 1 CP for every two Attack and/or Defense rounded down.
-The Attack and Defense values are summed for the CP calculation (Ceiling((Attack+Defense)/2)).
-The effects and the attack and defense values should calculate to the same as the deployment cost.
+Attack and defense will cost a rate of about 1 purchase point for every two Attack and/or Defense rounded down.
+The Attack and Defense values are summed for the purchase calculation (Ceiling((Attack+Defense)/2)).

 ### Rulebox Effects

 The rule box holds active abilities, passive abilities, interrupts, and mandatory interrupts.
-The rule box can hold multiples of these but each rule will subtract from the calculated CP after attack and defense are deducted.
+The rule box can hold multiples of these but each rule will add to the purchase cost.
+The purchase cost of the rule box effects and the attack/defense values should be equal to the numeric value of the deployment cost.

 #### Abilities